-The discussion and analysis for each of the periods presented is based on the financial information derived from the special purpose financial statements as of and for the year ended December 31, 2024.
+The discussion and analysis for each of the periods presented is based on the financial information derived from the condensed interim special purpose financial statements as of and for the three-month period ended March 31, 2025.

-The scope of the special purpose financial statements consists of Altice France Holding S.A., Altice France S.A. and its consolidated entities, excluding the legal entities that have been declared as "unrestricted subsidiaries" (Refer to Note 1.1 - Basis of preparation of financial information in the special purpose financial statements as of December 31, 2024).
-Please refer to the Key Income Statement Items section for a definition of the key financial terms discussed and analysed in this document.
+The scope of the condensed interim special purpose financial statements consists of Altice France Holding S.A., Altice France S.A. and its consolidated entities, excluding the legal entities that have been declared as "unrestricted subsidiaries" (Refer to Note 1.1 - Basis of preparation of financial information in the condensed interim special purpose financial statements as of and for the three-month period ended March 31, 2025).
+Refer to theKey Income Statement Itemssection for a definition of the key financial terms discussed and analysed in this document.